-Decolonisation has become a powerful element in the social transformations that permiate much of the globe today.
+Decolonisation has become a powerful element in the social transformations that permeate much of the globe today.
 At the same time decolonisation points towards a distinct historical period that changed global and international relations.

 The study of its decolonisation therefore attracts scholars from a wide variety of fields; their contributions could powerfully stimulate mutual insight.
 This is important in light of a key contradiction in global academia today, namely the embrace of global perspectives in European and American academia and the increased dissatisfaction in Africa and Asia about the incomplete ‘decolonisation’ of academia and society.